letisiapangataa/letisiapangataa.github.io/posts/azure-sentinel-beginners-guide.md

 ## What is Azure Sentinel?

-Azure Sentinel is a scalable, cloud-native security analytics platform that helps organizations:
+Azure Sentinel is a scalable, cloud-native security analytics platform that helps organisations:

 - **Collect** security data from virtually any source
 - **Detect** threats using built-in machine learning and analytics
 - **Investigate** incidents with interactive workbooks and dashboards
 - **Respond** to threats with automated playbooks and workflows

-Think of it as your organisation's security command center in the cloud, providing a bird's-eye view of your entire digital environment.
+Think of it as your organisation's security command centre in the cloud, providing a bird's-eye view of your entire digital environment.

 ## Why Choose Azure Sentinel?